eng-gabrielscardoso/eng-gabrielscardoso/README.md

 * 19 years-old 🎂
 * Gratuated in logistics management - UNIP 🚚
-* Universitary student of information systems - UFPA 👨‍💻
+* Graduate student in information systems - UFPA 👨‍💻
+* Postgraduate student in software engineering - FECAF
 * IT intern in Central Library of UFPA 💻